Lyberta/Singularity/Evidence/Info.md

 # List of evidence against the Zionist oppression

 **Remember, all the Truth survives independent verification.
 So everything I present here must be independently verified by yourself!
-This is just an appetizer to get you mad and start digging on (((((them))))).**
+This is just an appetizer to get you mad and start digging on (((them))).**

-## Gathering info yourself

-### On people

-Each person's directory should have `Info.md` that has all the personal information that the person has said about themselves.

-* Photos and videos of the person in question go into `Photos` subdirectory.
-* Images that were shared by that person go into `Images` subdirectory.
-* Documents (PDF files, papers, legal documents, etc.) authored by that person or belonging to that person go into `Documents` subdirectory.
-* Chat logs go into `Logs` subdirectory.
+See [DIY](DIY) directory for more info and templates on gathering info.

 ## Kiwi Farms